Key Differences Between Logistics and Supply Chain Management

 Supply Chain Management (SCM)

-Supply Chain Management is a broader concept encompassing the end-to-end process of producing and delivering goods and services.
+Supply chain management covers the entire process of managing the flow of goods.
+It turns raw materials into final products and delivers finished goods to customers' hands.
 It includes all activities in sourcing raw materials, manufacturing, and providing the final product to the end consumer.
 SCM integrates various procurement, production, logistics, and coordination processes with suppliers, intermediaries, third-party service providers, and customers.

-What is the Main Difference Between Supply Chain Management and Logistics?
+What is the Key Difference Between Supply Chain Management and Logistics?

 1. Scope: